udaydatar7/stonks/README.md

 # HOW IT WORKS

 It takes in closing values of stocks between 2012 and 2020 from a csv file in the repository.

+Preferably use Google Colab as it won't require you to install libraries.

 Download the files (stock.csv, stock_volume.csv) and upload them to your drive.